neuperti/goats-and-lava/README.md

-Ship destroying, done for EPR in university.
+A fun variant of battleships, made with love for a module (EPR) in university.